Naidan-slv/Foodie/README.md

 - Verify Logins and ensure theres no duplicate users
 - Allow the user to save recipes and view it in their profile
 - Track the recipes saved and posted by the user
+- Comments can be written on posts which will be unique to each post and mentions who wrote said comment

 # References For Images Used